seanflannery10/oak/README.md

-# Oak
+# Ossa

-Oak is a collection of modules to build JSON APIs.
+Ossa is a collection of modules to build JSON APIs.
 The code is based on the concepts in the book [Lets Go Further](https://lets-go-further.alexedwards.net/) by Alex Edwards.
 Some concepts/code from [Autostrada](https://autostrada.dev/) is also incorporated.